Section 4: Managing feelings

 You could suggest that they keep it and use it when they are feeling worried or overwhelmed.

-Move on to section 3: Help-seeking and being hopeful
+Move on to section 5: Help-seeking and being hopeful for the future

 Here we provided resources to support young people to be able to identify and name their feelings.
-It has also given some strategies to help manage difficult feelings.
+We have also provided young people with some strategies to help manage difficult feelings.
 Feeling able to cope is an important part of having good mental health.

-The next section, Help-seeking and being hopeful, will build on this.
+The next section, Help-seeking and being hopeful for the future, will build on this.
 It will support young people to adopt a strengths-based perspective to deal with current and future challenges.
 The resources provided will also encourage them to be hopeful about the future.